MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/microsoft-graph-migration.md

 ## Known issues

-- Generic update arguments `--set`, `--add` and `--remove` are not guaranteed to work (due to the underlying infrastructure change).
-In case of generic update argument failure, you may use `az rest` to directly call [Microsoft Graph API](/graph/api/overview) for non-supported properties.
+- Regarding generic update arguments, the only supported operation is using `--set` on the root level of a Graph object.
+Using `--add`, `--remove` or `--set` on sub-levels currently doesn't work (due to the underlying infrastructure change).
+For unsupported scenarios, you may use `az rest` to directly call [Microsoft Graph API](/graph/api/overview).
 Examples can be found at https://github.com/Azure/azure-cli/issues/22580.
 - Microsoft Graph related commands like `az ad` and `az role` will fail in Azure Stack environments which don't have Microsoft Graph support.
 Please use Azure CLI 2.36.0 or earlier versions for Azure Stack environments.

 ## Install a previous version